dirigible-io/dirigible-io.github.io/docs-blogs/docs/2024/10/21/reports.md

  * Queries
  * Report models

+### Database tables

- 1. **Database tables** - this section shows how to create the database tables for the Reports application.
+This section shows how to create the database tables for the Reports application.

  - Create a project named `reports-sample-project`.